What Are Brain Injuries?

 When it comes to brain injury compensation claims, each case is unique.
 Regardless of where you are injured, you may be entitled to medical expenses and weekly payment as it is mentioned at What am I entitled to section.

-Traumatic brain injury compensation and mild brain injury settlements
+Traumatic brain injury claims and settlements

 The amount of compensation or damages due to claimants is determined by several factors.
 The most important considerations are; injury and accident type, the state in which accident has occurred, age, the severity of the injury and your circumstances prior to and post-injury.
 Other elements may also play a role, our brain injury compensation lawyers can give you an estimate of how much you may be able to claim as soon as possible